 What is the Best Air Purifier for Wildfire Smoke?

-The best air purifier for wildfire smoke combines a high-MERV filter (MERV 13–16) to capture fine particulate matter (PM2.5) with an activated carbon filter to adsorb odors and gases.
-Whole-home systems are particularly effective because they integrate with your HVAC system to clean the air throughout your entire house, rather than just a single room.
+The best air purifier for wildfire smoke combines a high-MERV filter (MERV 13–16) with an activated carbon filter to efficiently capture fine particulate matter (PM2.5) and neutralize harmful gases.
+Whole-home systems are highly effective because they seamlessly integrate with your advanced HVAC system to clean the air throughout your entire house, rather than just a single room.

 Why Do You Need an Air Purifier for Wildfire Smoke?